ibadetazemi/SQL-Project/starting_with_data.md

 --------------------

---At first glance, I realize what we need to do next:
+--At first glance, I realize what questions that we need to answer next:
 --1.Standarize sales date format
 --2.Populate Customer Address data
---3.Break Address into individual columns (Address, City, State) --4.Change Y and N to YES and No in Column 'SoldAsVacant' --5.Remove Duplicates
+--3.Break Address into individual columns (Address, City, State) --4.Change Y and N to YES and Number in Column 'Sales' --5.Remove Duplicates
 --6.Delete Unused Columns